a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 1500 hours, $94k, bad experiences.
 Low-qualitiy JavaScript exacts many costs from you, your team, your company, your users, and many people each of you interact with.

-## How did we get there?
+## Developer fault?
-Developer fault?
 No.  All devs I've met generally do the best they can given their experience.
 Producing high quality code is not easy.

 When you start to learn JavaScript, and your programming background is:
   - Classical Object-oriented, you follow OO examples and use OO libraries because they make sense to you.
 You work around JavaScript's OO quirks.